backdrop-contrib/hopscotch/README.md

 tour.<your_module>.<machine_name> (also rename the "_config_name" key in the config file).
 This is useful if your wish your module to provide a guided tour of its features.
-Joyride will automatically pick up your tour config.
+Hopscotch will automatically pick up your tour config.
 - Exported tours can be set to be editable or not.
-- Tours being created just for the use of the current site will be saved in Joyride module's config folder.
+- Tours being created just for the use of the current site will be saved in Hopscotch module's config folder.
 Careful not to mark them as not editable.
 If this happens, the module should be disabled and the config file manually edited to set editable to "1".
 - Tour UI is not required for having site tours.
 Tours can be also written